Skip to main content

 Note NetApp marketing materials might use the term UTA2 to refer to converged network adapter (CNA) adapters and ports.
 However, the CLI uses the term CNA.

-• If node3 does not have onboard FC ports, onboard UTA/UTA2 ports, or a UTA/UTA2 card, and you are upgrading a system with storage disks, you can skip to the Map ports from node1 to node3 section.
+• If node3 doesn't have onboard FC ports, onboard UTA/UTA2 ports, or a UTA/UTA2 card, and you are upgrading a system with storage disks, you can skip to Reassign node1 disks to node3.

-• However, if you have a V-Series system or a system with FlexArray Virtualization software with storage arrays, and node3 does not have onboard FC ports, onboard UTA/UTA ports, or a UTA/UTA2 card, return to the section Install and boot node3 and resume at Step 23.
+• However, if you have a V-Series system or a system with FlexArray Virtualization software with storage arrays, and node3 doesn't have onboard FC ports, onboard UTA/UTA ports, or a UTA/UTA2 card, return to Install and boot node3 and resume at Step 23.

 Configure FC ports on node3